Paulowei/Library-Management/README.md

 -The source files remain in the src/main/java/com/moderneinstein/web/vertx folder ;
 - The base route for the API is http://localhost:8060 or http://localhost:8040  ;
 - The port for the BookServices server is 8040  ,while the port or the AuthorServices server  is 8060 ;
--  Inorder to update a Book document , send a GET request to  ;
 - Send an API request to any of the following REST endpoints to  make changes to the underlying database ;
+-  Inorder to update a Book document , send a POST request to  ;
 - http://localhost:8040/library/books/update/title/:cores POST
 - http://localhost:8040/library/books/find/all GET;
 - http://localhost:8040/library/books/delete/:links DELETE ;